-To register for a single semester or for the summer session(s) at another campus of Indiana University, or to transfer on a permanent basis, a student must complete the appropriate intercampus transfer form found on the Web by visiting https://admissions.iupui.edu/apply/transfer/index.html
+To register for a single semester or for the summer session(s) at another campus of Indiana University, or to transfer on a permanent basis, a student must complete the appropriate intercampus transfer form.

 Undergraduate Students in Graduate Courses Undergraduate students may not enroll in graduate courses.